timmcginley/41936/Subjects/Architecture/index.md

 ## We support you with
 * Understanding the role of the architect
-* Space planning adn zoning
+* Space planning and zoning
 * Fire safety and evacuation
 * Facade design
 * Design tutorials and crits